-Phase 5 - Appealing the Final Decision of Complaint of Sexual Misconduct
+Phase 5 - Appealing the Final Decision of Complaint of Sexual Harassment

-Any party seeking to appeal the Final Decision of Complaint of Sexual Misconduct rendered following a hearing shall submit such a request in writing within five (5) business days of receipt of the decision to the President of NFC and the appellee.
+Any party seeking to appeal the Final Decision of Complaint of Sexual Harassment rendered following a hearing shall submit such a request in writing within five (5) business days of receipt of the decision to the President of NFC.
 The written appeal must be based on one or both of the following grounds:

-- 1. The Hearing Panel's decision regarding whether respondent violated this policy.
-If appealing this decision, the appealing party must demonstrate: - (a) Newly discovered evidence that was not available at the time of the hearing that would have materially impacted the Hearing Panel's decision; - (b) Evidence of prejudice or bias on the part of a member of the Hearing Panel.
-This includes, but is not limited to, conflicts of interest, undue pressure or influence, or conduct that impacted the appealing party's right to a fair and impartial hearing; or - (c) Procedural errors that occurred during the hearing before the Hearing Panel that materially impacted the decision of the Hearing Panel. - 2.
+- 1. If appealing this decision, the appealing party must demonstrate: - (a) Newly discovered evidence that was not reasonably available at the time that could affect the outcome; - (b) Evidence of conflict of interest or bias on the part of the Title IX Coordinator, investigator, or decision maker, that affected the outcome; or - (c) Procedural errors that affected the outcome - (d) The Hearing Panel's sanctions are extremely disproportionate to the magnitude of the policy violation. - 2.
 The Hearing Panel's sanctions are extremely disproportionate to the magnitude of the policy violation.

-The appellee shall have five (5) business days from receipt of the written appeal to submit a response to the President of NFC and the appellant.
+NFC will notify the other party in writing when an appeal is filed.
+The non-appealing party shall have five (5) business days from receipt of the written appeal to submit a response to the President of NFC and the appealing party.
 The President of NFC shall either (1) render a decision based on the record (the Complaint, investigative findings, the official record from the hearing before the Hearing Panel, the written appeal, and the response to the written appeal) or (2) schedule an appeal hearing to obtain additional information.

-Appeals without a Hearing - If the President of NFC elects to render a decision based on the record, a written Final Decision of Appeal of Complaint of Sexual Misconduct shall be issued stating his or her findings within three (3) business days of receipt of the appellee's response or, if not response is provided by the appellee, no later than ten (10) business days following receipt of the written appeal.
+Appeals without a Hearing - If the President of NFC elects to render a decision based on the record, a written Final Decision of Appeal of Complaint of Sexual Misconduct shall be issued stating his or her findings within three (3) business days of receipt of the non-appealing party's response or, if no response was provided, no later than ten (10) business days following receipt of the written appeal.